-He is primarily responsible for overseeing the accounting, financial reporting, taxation, financial management, corporate finance, supply chain, ISO 9001, corporate and administrative matters of the Company.
+Mr. Yeo is primarily responsible for overseeing the accounting, financial reporting, taxation, financial management, corporate finance, supply chain, ISO 9001, corporate and administrative matters of the Company.
 He also assists the Managing Director from time to time in management and other operational matters.
 He had assisted the Company in obtaining public listing in 1994 and the ISO 9002 certification in year 2000 as well as the subsequent upgrading to ISO 9001:2000 in 2003 and ISO 9001:2008 in 2009.

-Mr. Yeo is a member of the Malaysian Institute of Accountants (MIA) and the Chartered Institute of Management Accountants (CIMA), U.K. He is currently a council member of MIA and a member of the Malaysia Country Branch Committee of CIMA.
-He was the immediate past Chairman of the Malaysia Country Branch Committee of CIMA.
-He had previously served as a council member of MIA and CIMA Malaysia Division.
+He is a member of the Malaysian Institute of Accountants (MIA) and the Chartered Institute of Management Accountants (CIMA), U.K. He is currently a council member of MIA and the Chairman of the Malaysia Country Branch Committee of CIMA.
+He was also the Chairman of the Malaysia Country Branch Committee of CIMA during the term 2013/2014.
+He had also served previously as a council member of MIA and CIMA Malaysia Division.
 He was also a member of the Professional Accountants in Business Committee of the International Federation of Accountants, New York.

 He does not have any family relationship with any director and/or major shareholder of the Company.
 There is no conflict of interest between him and Company.
-He holds 12,169 ordinary shares in the Company.

-Mr. Yeo does not hold directorships in any other public companies.
+He does not hold directorships in any other public companies.
 He has no record of conviction for any offence within the past ten years.
+He holds 12,169 ordinary shares in the Company.